StarlaneStudios/vscode-comment-anchors/README.md

 * Anchor names, icon colors, highlight colors, and much more can be customized.
 (See below for examples)
 * Click an anchor in the sidebar view to scroll it into view.
 * Quickly toggle tag visiblity with commands
+* View anchors across your entire workspace
+* Scope anchors to be visible in your entire workspace, or just the current file

 ## Usage